[HISTORY: Adopted by the City Council of the City of Lancaster as indicated in article histories. Amendments noted where applicable.]

 - A commercial lodging establishment that offers units for sleeping purposes to transient guests and which provides twenty-four-hour service for receiving and assisting guests.

 - Any person over one year of age living and sleeping in a residential rental unit or having actual possession of such residential rental unit.

-- Any person, agent, operator, property management group, housing authority or fiduciary having legal, equitable or other interest in any real property; as recorded in the official records of the state, county or municipality as holding title to the real property; or otherwise having control of the real property, including the guardian of the estate of such person and the executor or administrator of such person's estate.
-When used in this chapter in a clause proscribing any activity or imposing a penalty, the term, as applied to partnerships and associations, shall mean each general partner; as applied to corporations, the officers thereof; and as applied to limited liability companies, the members and any mangers thereof.
+- Any person, agent, operator, housing authority or fiduciary having legal, equitable or other interest in any real property; as recorded in the official records of the state, county or municipality as holding title to the real property; or otherwise having control of the real property, including the guardian of the estate of such person and the executor or administrator of such person's estate.
+When used in this article in a clause proscribing any activity or imposing a penalty, the term, as applied to partnerships and associations, shall mean each general partner; as applied to corporations, the officers thereof; and as applied to limited liability companies, the members and any managers thereof.

 - Any natural person, partnership, association, limited liability company, corporation, firm or other similar entity.

 - A business certified or licensed by the Commonwealth of Pennsylvania to manage residential rental property, who takes responsibility for the care, maintenance, tenant management and supervision of the residential rental property under contract with the owner of said property, including receiving notices, citations or other mail from the City on behalf of the owner.

 - An individual certified or licensed by the Commonwealth of Pennsylvania to manage residential rental property, or who takes responsibility for the care, maintenance, tenant management and supervision of the residential rental property under contract with the owner, including receiving notices, citations or other mail from the City on behalf of the owner.

 - Any spouse or child of an owner, or any corporation, limited liability company, partnership or other entity in which the owner, the owner's spouse or an owner's child has an ownership interest, whether equitable or legal.